 Darryl R Dymock

-In 2017, I’m a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
+I’m currently a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
 90-minute consultations are available face-to-face and online or via Skype.

 I’m fortunate in never having been unemployed for very long over my working life, but I know how tough it can be for those looking for work, at whatever age.

 I’m the father of four adult children whose lives have taken quite different paths, and I have seven grandchildren, and therefore also have a long-developed interest in stories for children, especially those that have a little magic or silliness in them.